syndesisio/syndesis-qe/README.md

 mvn clean install
 ```

+#### Container tool

+The test suite expected that the `docker` command is on path.
+If you want to use `podman`, you can create an alias `alias docker=podman` or
+you can also explicitly specify `podman` by `-Dsyndesis.config.container.tool=podman` (in case you use both and want to run the test suite with podman)

 #### Test suite execution

 There are separate maven profiles that can be used to build and execute tests.
 For each *-tests module there is a profile named after the part that is being tested in given module.